Rimi Natsukawa Selection: Content

-Tracks #1-#9 are recordings from 2001–2003, and are taken from Minamikaze, Tida: Tida Kaji nu Umui and Sora no Keshiki.
+Tracks #1-#9 are recordings from 2001 to 2003, and are taken from Minamikaze, Tida: Tida Kaji nu Umui and Sora no Keshiki.
 "Kana yo Kana yo" is from 2004's Kaze no Michi, "Tokotowa no Uta" and "Kokoro Tsutae" are from 2005's Ayakaji no Ne.
 This is the first album appearance for Natsukawa's songs "Hagushichao" and "Sayōnara Arigatō (Ama no Kaze)," which were released as singles in December 2005 and August 2006, respectively.
 "Hagushichao" was placed on the album as a bonus track (the album is currently the only Natsukawa album featuring the song).

 The Taiwanese version came with a DVD attached, featuring three music videos.
 One of them, "Tsuki nu Kaisha," was a song that did not feature in the CD.

 Care was made to select Natsukawa tracks that had been covered by Chinese artists.
 Included are "Famureuta" (Jody Chiang's "Si Nian Yo (思念喲 I Miss You?)"), "Hana" (Wakin Chau's "Hua Xin (花心 Flower Heart)"), "Nada Sōsō" (Huang Pin-Yuan's "Bai Lu Si (白鷺鷥 White Heron)"/Joi Chua's "Pei Wo Kan Ri Chu (陪我看日出 Watching the Sunrise with Me)"), "Shima Uta" (Fish Leong's "Bu Xiang Sui (不想睡 Not Sleepy)") and "Warabigami" (Cyndi Wang's "Fei Ba (飛吧 Flying Blind)").